CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 ### 🏷️ Saving expressions

-In programming we often want to reuse a particular expressions.
+In programming we often want to reuse particular expressions.
 Therefore, we need a way to refer back to particular expressions.
 Let’s consider the following string:

 ```js
 "Hello there";